The following are limitations specific to the

 Only the following schema operations are logged in a cluster binary log which is not on the mysqld executing the statement:

+Schema operations.
 Schema operations (DDL statements) are rejected while any data node restarts.
+Schema operations are also not supported while performing an online upgrade or downgrade.

 NoOfReplicasdata node configuration parameter, is the number of copies of all data stored by NDB Cluster.
 Setting this parameter to 1 means there is only a single copy; in this case, no redundancy is provided, and the loss of a data node entails loss of data.
 To guarantee redundancy, and thus preservation of data even if a data node fails, set this parameter to 2, which is the default and recommended value in production.